kfogel/mailaprop/README.md

 interactively.
 Note that this will clear all memoizations; mailaprop will be starting from scratch again, so it may be slow for a while.
 (This is fixable; I just haven't fixed it yet.)

+**TODO: Document about mail buffer being in company-mode.
+Or fix that.**